mdrideout/junjo-ai-studio-deployment-example/README.md

 > **Troubleshooting:** If you see a "failed to get session" error in the logs or have trouble logging in, try clearing your browser's cookies for `localhost` and restarting the services.
 This can happen if you have multiple Junjo server projects running on `localhost` and an old session cookie is interfering.

 You should see workflow runs appearing in the Junjo Server UI every 5 seconds.
-You can click on a run to see the detailed trace in Jaeger.
+You can click on a run to see detailed execution information.

 ### 5. Stopping the Application